Debt limit deadline looms as Democrats, GOP spar on spending

 “We need to end this drama as quickly as possible," Zandi said of the debt ceiling impasse.
 “If we don't, we're going to go into recession and our fiscal challenges will be made even worse.”

-Republicans argue that reduced spending is necessary to curb the inflation.
+Republicans have argued that reduced spending is necessary to curb the inflation that has increased the cost of fuel, food and housing.
 They also say the House bill would put the country's finances on a more sustainable path.

 Sen. Sheldon Whitehouse, the Democratic chairman of the Senate Budget Committee, mocked that rationale.
 House Republicans care about the debt “sporadically,” he said, pointing to $7 trillion in debt that was added under President Donald Trump and $3 trillion under President George W. Bush.